There are a ton of things to consider prior to your departure

 What documents do I need to take?

-Please see the Travel Page for a more detailed breakdown of Visa requirements by country.
+Please see the Indo Travel Page for a more detailed breakdown of Visa requirements by country.

-We require that you send us your passport information including the number, date of issue, and place of issue prior to your departure so we can arrange the necessary permits for your travel through the Marshalls.
+We require that you send us your passport information including the number, date of issue, and place of issue prior to your departure so we can arrange the necessary permits for your travel.
 In case you misplace any vital documents you should also carry a back-up photocopy of your passport, ID, and airline ticket with you at all times.
 It doesn’t hurt to leave another copy at home as well.

 What should I pack for my trip?

 Keep it light.
-If you have a backpack and a boardbag, you are stoked.
+If you have a small bag and a boardbag, you are stoked.
 Anything more than one extra suitcase will start to feel like too much.
 Please see the Packing page for a detailed list of what to bring.